Johnson & Johnson (NYSE:JNJ) Shares Sold by Cumberland Partners Ltd

-Johnson & Johnson (NYSE:JNJ) last released its earnings results on Monday, October 18th.
-The company reported $2.60 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.35 by $0.25.
-Johnson & Johnson had a return on equity of 37.90% and a net margin of 19.55%.
-The company had revenue of $23.34 billion for the quarter, compared to analysts’ expectations of $23.72 billion.
-During the same quarter in the previous year, the business posted $2.20 EPS.
-The business’s revenue for the quarter was up 10.7% on a year-over-year basis.
-On average, sell-side analysts expect that Johnson & Johnson will post 9.8 EPS for the current year.
+Johnson & Johnson (NYSE:JNJ) last posted its earnings results on Monday, October 18th.
+The company reported $2.60 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.35 by $0.25.
+Johnson & Johnson had a net margin of 19.55% and a return on equity of 37.90%.
+The business had revenue of $23.34 billion for the quarter, compared to analyst estimates of $23.72 billion.
+During the same period last year, the business posted $2.20 EPS.
+Johnson & Johnson’s revenue was up 10.7% compared to the same quarter last year.
+On average, equities analysts predict that Johnson & Johnson will post 9.8 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 8th.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 8th.
 Shareholders of record on Tuesday, February 22nd will be given a $1.06 dividend.
+The ex-dividend date is Friday, February 18th.
 This represents a $4.24 annualized dividend and a yield of 2.53%.
-The ex-dividend date is Friday, February 18th.
 Johnson & Johnson’s dividend payout ratio is 63.38%.

 Johnson & Johnson Profile